One of the most important museums byceramic art of the world is located at Faenza, in the province of Ravenna.

 The identity of the Museum it was therefore recognized in the School of Ceramics, today G. Ballardini State Institute of Art for Ceramics, for the scientific recovery of the ancient ancient techniques of ceramics.

 A unique example of its kind, the Museum of Faenza acquired over time more and more prestige, especially at the international level and in the 1926 counted, in addition to antique collections, also a section dedicated to the famous factories of European ceramics and one to the most qualified contemporary potters.

 During the Second World War the complex it was heavily bombed; the conflict caused serious damage to its structures; but even then Ballardini, did not lose heart and went back to work by raising funds and raising awareness of the world ofmodern art and at the relevant institutions.

-In the 1949 the first ones reopened exhibition halls and it was at that time that love and interest in ceramics of great artists of world renown as Picasso, Casual, Matisse e Chagall, he encouraged them to donate important works to the museum.
+In the 1949 the first ones reopened exhibition halls and it was precisely in that period that the love and interest in ceramics of great world famous artists such as Picasso, Casual, Matisse e Chagall, he encouraged them to donate important works to the museum.